The Paraclete and the Three Barriers

 If those later barriers are not imposed in advance, John’s Paraclete language becomes more open.
 The coming figure is no longer automatically confined to an inward post-Pentecost presence.
 The text itself describes a figure whose role unfolds after Jesus’ departure.

-• He comes after Jesus.
+- He comes after Jesus.

-• Jesus must depart before he comes.
+- Jesus must depart before he comes.

-• He is called another Paraclete.
+- He is called

-• He teaches and reminds.
+- He teaches and reminds.

-• He bears witness to Jesus.
+- He bears witness to Jesus.

-• He guides into all truth.
+- He guides into all truth.

-• He does not speak from himself.
+- He does not speak from himself.

-• He speaks what he hears.
+- He speaks what he hears.

-• He declares what is to come.
+- He declares what is to come.

-• He confronts the world concerning sin, righteousness, and judgment.[18]
+- He confronts the world concerning sin, righteousness, and judgment.[18]

-The phrase another Paraclete is especially important at this point.
-Jesus does not merely say that comfort, inspiration, or inward support will be given after his departure.
-He speaks of another Paraclete.
-The word another suggests continuity with a previous figure.
-If Jesus himself is repeatedly presented in the Gospels as one sent by God, one who teaches, bears witness, guides, and speaks what he receives, then the promise of another Paraclete can naturally be heard within the same prophetic pattern.
+alone does not determine whether the later figure must be human or spiritual.[18]
+If Jesus is repeatedly presented in the Gospels as one sent by God — one who teaches, bears witness, guides, and speaks what he receives — the promise can naturally be heard within the same prophetic pattern.

 A Related Johannine Clue: That Prophet

 John’s Gospel itself preserves another important background clue.
-When priests and Levites question John the Baptist, they ask not only whether he is the Messiah or Elijah, but also whether he is that Prophet.
-John denies the identification, but the question itself shows that a distinct prophetic expectation was still alive in the world reflected by the Gospel.
-Read alongside the promise of another Paraclete, this makes the later exclusion of any post-Jesus prophetic figure less automatic.[19]
+When priests and Levites question John the Baptist, they ask in sequence whether he is the Messiah, whether he is Elijah, and whether he is that Prophet.

 Late Antique Context and Early Muslim Readings